Avatarchik/Auto-Il2cppDumper/README.md

 This project is based on BrianGIG [Auto-Il2cppDumper](https://github.com/BryanGIG/Auto-Il2cppDumper) which I continue to maintain it

-# Usage
+# How to use
 This is full auto dumper, no need to put unity version anymore since it's based on Zygisk-Il2cppDumper.

-You can download pre-compiled libs [HERE](https://github.com/AndnixSH/Auto-Il2cppDumper/releases) and follow steps below
+Download pre-compiled libs [HERE](https://github.com/AndnixSH/Auto-Il2cppDumper/releases) and follow steps below

-In config file `jni/Includes/config.h`:

-Uncomment `#define UseFakeLib` to use it as root mode

-`#define Sleep X`: Default is 2 seconds.
-Increase if getting issue with dumper, like if not fully dumped

-# How to use

 ## Method 1: Fake lib
 This is a trick to load our own libunity.so or libmain.so and load game's renamed original lib librealunity.so or librealmain.so.
 Can't decide which lib?
 Try libmain.so first as it sometimes work better than libunity.so or vice versa